subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 The initial input matrix x, with dimension 5 x 10 is now projected into three new matrices.
 In wqp and wkp the embedded space of dimension 10 is projected into a feature space of dimension 20.
 In wvp its projected into a space of dimension 25.

+### Why do the transformation

+Why not use the input matrix x directly as we did in the bare bone attention example ?

 The matrices wq,wk and wv serve as a parameter to the final neural network and will be adjusted based on gradients during back probagation.
 This will allow the network